jchatel/quickmail-next-docs/linkedin/sending-linkedin-inmail.md

 **Step 5:** Make sure to set the campaign live.
 Once a lead reaches the LinkedIn InMail step, they will receive the InMail message.

 To know more about QuickMail's LinkedIn Automation, check out this guide: LinkedIn Automation

+**Note:** Open profile or not, InMail can only be sent to leads you haven't had a conversation with in the past.
+Because of that, it's recommended to send it before the connection request.